How to set up DMARC records

 Dmarcian offers a free DMARC record generator tool if you prefer not to compile the record.

-3. After DMARC: Analyzing DMARC Reports
+After DMARC: analyze DMARC reports

 With DMARC implemented, reports start entering your designated inbox, providing details on the following:

-- The servers or third parties sending mail from your domain and their pass or fail status.
+1. The servers or third parties sending mail from your domain and their pass or fail status.

-- The reactions of each receiving mail server to unauthenticated messages.
+2. The reactions of each receiving mail server to unauthenticated messages.

-- The total DMARC pass rate percentage.
+3. The total DMARC pass rate percentage.

 These reports help you refine your DMARC policy.
 If most messages pass through the email receiver's servers successfully, you may want a stricter policy to detect spoofers.
 Everyday report analysis and troubleshooting are essential.

-DMARC Setup
+DMARC setup

-Activating SPF & DKIM for your domain, DMARC requires activated SPF and DKIM.
-For SPF, add a DNS TXT record from your ESP settings to your DNS provider.
-For DKIM signatures, copy the DKIM record from your ESP and paste it into your DNS provider's TXT DNS file.
+• For DKIM signatures, copy the DKIM record from your ESP and paste it into your DNS provider's TXT DNS file.

 All Bloomreach clients have SPF and DKIM values.

 Create a dedicated mailbox for reports.
-You'll receive XML reports tracking emails across locations and ISPs.
+You'll get XML reports tracking emails across locations and ISPs.
 These can accumulate quickly, so create an independent mailbox.
 Depending on your organization's size, consider a third-party service to manage and decipher these reports.

-Audit Your Sending Domains As your DMARC reports arrive, having your list of sending domains ready can help identify legitimate from fake ones.
+Audit your sending domains as your DMARC reports arrive.
+Having your list of sending domains ready can help identify legitimate from fake ones.
 It's helpful to audit your domains beforehand, which will save you time, especially for larger teams.

-2. Select a Policy
+Select a policy

 With DMARC, email senders dictate their authentication policy, defining actions for non-matching domain name messages, much like a traffic light system.
-You aim to transition your policy from 'none' (green) to 'quarantine' (orange) and, finally, to 'reject' (red).
+You aim to transition your policy from "none" (green) to "quarantine" (orange) and, finally, to "reject" (red).

-c.
-Reject: p=reject is DMARC's ultimate goal.
+• Reject: p=reject is DMARC's ultimate goal.
 However, choosing it too soon may cause legitimate emails to bounce.
 Implement a reject policy after a thorough report analysis.

 Volume Regulate your authentication rollout by applying your policy to a small message percentage at first, e.g., pct=5.
 Adjust this value based on your time, resources, and risk tolerance.
 A gradual increase is a safe approach; otherwise, the default volume is 100%